otienosteve/python-p3-get-request-lab/README.md

 salary -> Integer
 designation -> String
 ```
-Create a corresponding Pydantic class for the model and use it to annotate your endpoints as per the return type.
+Create a corresponding Pydantic class called `EmployeeSchema` for the model and use it to annotate your endpoints as per the return type.

 implement the following endpoints and the required functionality.